sysrel/IFLOW/README.md

 <p>IFLOW is a tool that is built on top of SVF, which enables scalable and precise interprocedural dependence analysis
 for C and C++ programs.
 IFLOW allows users to write queries that refer to fine-grain code elements such as function parameters of certain type when defining sources and sinks for data-flow analysis.
-Also, IFLOW control-flow sanitization to filter data-flow paths that use certain values of API return values.
+Also, IFLOW provides control-flow sanitization to filter data-flow paths that use certain values of API return values.
 So, IFLOW is suitable for scalable API rule conformance checking and has been applied to IoT Framework APIs.
 If you se IFLOW, please cite our paper:
 </p>